Kim Borchert, CD/CBE (DTI)

 Emily believes that all people deserve access to empowering, respectful, and supported birth experiences, and she is committed to providing accessible services.
 Please contact Emily if you are unable to pay her fee, as she will be eager to work together to find a solution.

-Martina Reed, Postpartum Doula (DTI)
+Martina Reed, CD Postpartum (DTI) – On Maternity Leave

 Liz Vandergriff, Doula (DTI)